VAChess777/Lesson4-web-servises-API-Devman/README.md

 ```fetch_nasa_astronomy_image_day.py``` -  'The program downloads astronomical images of the day from the NASA server.'
 ```images_nasa_telegram_bot.py``` - 'The program edits the images to the required size and sends the images to the telegram channel.'

 ### Features works of the program:

 The `fetch_spacex_launch_images.py` program contains the functions:

-* The `picture_latest_launch` function - checks and downloads photos from the last launch from the SpaceX server.
+* The `get_pictures_latest_launch` function - checks and downloads photos from the last launch from the SpaceX server.
-* The `spacex_id_launch_picture` function - checks and downloads photos from the SpaceX server for the date.
+* The `get_pictures_by_launch_id` function - checks and downloads photos from the SpaceX server for the date.
 * The `create_parser` function - parser function.
 * The `def main():` main function.

 The `fetch_nasa_epic_picture.py` program contains the functions:

-* The `nasa_epic_picture_number` function - gets the numbers of the required pictures from the server response.
+* The `get_epic_picture_numbers` function - gets the numbers of the required pictures from the server response.
-* The `nasa_epic_picture_urls` function - based on the numbers of the pictures gets the necessary links to the photos.
+* The `get_epic_picture_urls` function - gets the necessary links to photos based on picture numbers.
-* The `nasa_epic_picture_downloads` function - a function that immediately downloads pictures from the NASA server.
+* The `download_epic_pictures` function - downloads images from the NASA server.
 * The `create_parser` function - parser function.
 * The `def main():` main function.

 The `fetch_nasa_astronomy_image_day.py` program contains the functions:

-* The `nasa_astronomy_picture_day` function - downloads images from the NASA server on dates of interest.
+* The `get_astronomy_pictures_day` function - downloads images from the NASA server on dates of interest.
 * The `create_parser` function - parser function.
 * The `def main():` main function.

 The `images_nasa_telegram_bot.py` program contains the functions:

-* The `all_photos` function - gets all downloaded images from directories using the above scripts.
+* The `get_all_pictures` function - gets all downloaded images from directories using the above scripts.
-* The `size_images_for_telegram` function - changes the size of the images to suitable for placement in the telegram.
+* The `change_size_pictures_for_telegram` function - changes the size of the images to suitable for placement in the telegram.
 * The `create_parser` function - parser function.
 * The `def main():` main function.